stnsha/assessment/README.txt

 5) User can click "Submit" button to add data into the database or "Back" Button in the list page.

 **Statistic Page**
 1) The Statistic page should have Bar Chart that shows amount of users based on their Phone Brand.
+(Chart js)

 **Additional Page**
 1) Create header page that have Navbar that can navigate between each page listed above and need to be included in all page.